sundinkarin/TimedQuiz/README.md

 You are required to submit BOTH of the following for review:

-The URL of the functional, deployed application.
+The URL of the functional, deployed application. <url: https://sundinkarin.github.io/TimedQuiz/>https://sundinkarin.github.io/TimedQuiz/</url>

 The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.